pombredanne/Hyperscan-csharp/README.md

 ## Supported platforms
 Hyperscan - C# supports only Windows 8/8.1/10/Server 2016/2019 x64 with .NET Core >= 3.1, while support for 32-bit platform-only is **not** provided.

-Using Hyperscan - C# is only available through .NET Core 3.1 applications, hence referencing `netcoreapp3.1` within your *csproj*.
-The chosen platform must also be *x64* exclusively, x86 or AnyCPU targets are not supported due to native bindings from hyperscan being x64.
+Using Hyperscan - C# is only available through .NET Core 3.1 applications, hence referencing `netcoreapp3.1` within your csproj.
+The chosen platform must also be **x64** exclusively, x86 or AnyCPU targets are not supported due to native bindings from hyperscan being x64.

 Those requirements are driven by the following statements:
 * [hyperscan](https://github.com/intel/hyperscan) supports Windows 8+ as explained [here](http://intel.github.io/hyperscan/dev-reference/getting_started.html#software).